Apply for a visa

 It is a condition of your student visa that you have Overseas Student Health Cover (OSHC) for the duration of your student visa.
 You must obtain Overseas Student Health Cover (OSHC) before a student visa can be granted and ensure your OSHC is valid throughout your studies in Australia.

 We currently have an agreement with OSHC by Allianz Global Assistance, a private health fund, to provide health cover for our international students.
 If you purchase OSHC through La Trobe University we will advise The Department of Home Affairs on your behalf.
-Under this agreement, you pay an OSHC premium for the entire length of your visa with your first installment of tuition fees.
+Under this agreement, you pay an OSHC premium for the entire length of your visa with your first instalment of tuition fees.
 This means that you are covered from the day you arrive in Australia.

 Permission to work